Filter list

 Every interaction you have creates more surface area for warm intros, referrals, or future deals.

-The power of community is being around people just like you — people that are having similar experiences, going through the same issues and challenges, want the same information, etc. Our mission with engagement should be to bring those people together and help them find the connections and answers they need.
+The power of community is being around people who get you — people who are having similar experiences, going through the same issues and challenges, want the same information, etc. Our mission with engagement should be to bring those people together and help them find the connections and answers they need.

 “Does this help our community members?
 Does it empower them?
 Does it help them connect with one another?”

-If the answer is yes, then you’ve got a great idea for engagement!
+If the answer is yes, then you’ve got a great idea for community engagement!

-Sellers who share helpful articles, insights, referrals, or new ideas are more likely to gain trust and referrals.
 Community isn't just a support channel to answer questions about your product.
-It is a stage.
-Use that audience to educate, connect others, and appear as a partner—not just someone looking to hit quota.
+It’s a stage.
+Sellers who share helpful articles, insights, referrals, or new ideas are more likely to gain trust and referrals, so use your captive audience to educate, connect others, and be a legit partner—not just someone looking to hit quota.

-Engagement opportunities don’t have to be time-intensive for your community.
+Engagement opportunities don’t have to be time-intensive.
 Some members may not have time to participate in an hour-long webinar, but do want to contribute to a simple group question.
 The nature of your community will guide your prompts.

 3 Ways You Can Lead with Value